 Lynn goes 7 strong, 4 Rangers homer in rout of Mariners

+SEATTLE (AP) — A day after they scored 15 runs, the Rangers kept on bashing the ball all over Safeco Field.

-SEATTLE (AP) – Elvis Andrus, Hunter Pence, Logan Forsythe and Shin-Soo Choo homered, Lance Lynn allowed one run over seven innings and the Texas Rangers routed the Seattle Mariners again, 14-1 on Sunday.
+Elvis Andrus, Hunter Pence, Logan Forsythe and Shin-Soo Choo homered, Lance Lynn allowed one run over seven innings and Texas routed the Seattle Mariners again, 14-1.

+“We just kept coming,” manager Chris Woodward said.
+“It’s a testament to our ballclub and what we prioritize offensively.
+We are going to keep coming at you.”

+Coming off a 15-1 win in which they had their most hits (20) and runs of the season, the Rangers had 17 hits Sunday to earn a split of the four-game series with AL West-leading Seattle.
+Pence was 3-for-5 with four RBIs and two runs scored, and Choo and Danny Santana also had three hits apiece.

 Lynn (3-2) had his best start of the year, matching his season highs in innings pitched and strikeouts (nine) and equaling a season low in runs allowed.

-Coming off a 15-1 win on Saturday in which they had season highs in runs and hits with 20, the Rangers had 17 hits to earn a split of the four-game series with AL West-leading Seattle.
-Pence was 3-for-5 with four RBIs and two runs scored, and Choo and Danny Santana also had three hits apiece.
+Lynn has put together quality starts in three of his last six outings and picked up his second win in as many career outings against the Mariners.

+“It’s amazing the competitiveness we get from every pitch,” Woodward said.
+“He just never gives in.”

-Andrus and Pence homered off Eric Swanson (0-3) during a four-run third.
+Andrus and Pence each hit two-run homers off Eric Swanson (0-3) during a four-run third.
 Pence fell behind 0-2 before hitting his third home run of the year, extending the lead to 5-0.

 Texas scored four more runs in the fifth to chase Swanson, thanks in part to errors by shortstop Tim Beckham and left fielder Domingo Santana.
-The Mariners committed four errors Sunday and lead the league with 36 errors this season.
+The Mariners committed four errors Sunday and lead the AL with 36 errors this season, including 11 by Beckham, who has the most in the majors.
 Seattle also committed three errors in Saturday’s loss.

+“There are plays — it’s the big leagues — that need to be made,” Mariners manager Scott Servais said.
+“Our guys know that.
+It isn’t for lack of work and trying to get through it.
+We’ve had stretches where we play very poor defense and stretches where we play six-seven games and we’re making all the plays and we roll.”

 Seattle’s third error, a botched ground ball by second baseman Dee Gordon with two outs in the eighth, enabled Forsythe’s three-run homer off Anthony Swarzak, extending Texas’ lead to 13-1.